Barbara Rubin: Christmas on Earth

 Originally titled Cocks and Cunts, Christmas on Earth features several painted and masked performers engaging in a variety of gay and straight sexual acts.
 The film's two separate black-and-white reels are projected simultaneously, one inside the other, with color filters placed on the projector lens, and, originally, an ad hoc soundtrack of contemporary rock radio.
 Performers included, among others, the underground star Gerard Malanga.
 The short film was inspired by Jack Smith's Flaming Creatures, over which Rubin clashed with censors alongside Mekas and P. Adams Sitney.
 Rubin's use of superimposition, and her decision to slice the original footage into "dynamic fragments," may have been influenced by the films of Jerry Jofen and Gregory Markopoulos.

 Rubin, only 18 when she began filming in 1963, shot the film using a borrowed 16mm Bolex camera, in New York City, in the Ludlow Street apartment of John Cale and Tony Conrad.
 The title derives from Arthur Rimbaud's "Morning" from the extended poem A Season in Hell.
-It has been reported that Rubin originally intended to make a film focussed on the hysteria she witnessed during her stay at a mental hospital, at which she was being treated for amphetamine abuse and "emotional problems".
+It has been reported that Rubin originally intended to make a film focused on the hysteria she witnessed during her stay at a mental hospital, at which she was being treated for amphetamine abuse and "emotional problems".

 The film has been described by critics as "among the most radical ever made"; "far and away the most sexually explicit film produced by the pre-porn underground"; and "an essential document of queer and feminist cinema."

 Due to its explicit nature, the New York City police tried to suppress the film; for a time during the mid-1960s Rubin habitually carried her one copy around with her for safekeeping.
 Allen Ginsberg was so impressed by Christmas on Earth he initiated an affair with Rubin after seeing it for the first time.
 Jonas Mekas praised it in Film Culture: "The first shock changes into silence then is transposed into amazement.
 We have seldom seen such down-to-body beauty, so real as only beauty (man) can be: terrible beauty that man, that woman is..."
 Others have dismissed the film as amateurish, and filmmaker Ken Jacobs called it "dreck."

 After only a few screenings in the sixties, Rubin asked Mekas to destroy the film; instead, he shelved it.
 Years later she had another change of heart and gave him permission to screen it.
 "Since 1983, it has been screened regularly," wrote Johan Kugelberg, "and is slowly but steadily taking its place in the canon of 1960s underground films and cultural milestones that unraveled American censorship law and opened the field for artistic studies of sexual narratives."